 Once we are satisfied that a vehicle is abandoned the legislation allows us to act as follows, depending on where the vehicle has been left, its physical condition and circumstances.

 Vehicles abandoned on a road

 Vehicles abandoned on a road may be removed without any notice.
-(A road under the Act means any part of a public highway, including verges, and any private or service road to which the public have access).
+This includes a road any part of a public highway, including verges, and any private or service road to which the public have access.

-- Vehicles considered to be fit only for destruction may be destroyed or disposed of immediately without notice
+- Vehicles considered to be fit only for destruction may be destroyed immediately without notice

-- Vehicles without both current tax and registration plates may also be destroyed or disposed of immediately without notice
+- Vehicles without both current tax and registration plates may also be destroyed immediately without notice

 - Vehicles not fit for destruction and with either registration plates or current tax disc displayed will be held in storage while a 7 day notice is issued to the vehicles last registered keeper

-- Vehicles left in the Council's custody after the expiry of a 7 day notice may be destroyed or disposed of immediately without further notice
+- Vehicles left in the Council's custody after the expiry of a 7 day notice may be destroyed immediately without further notice

 Vehicles abandoned on private land